-Saatva Down Duvet
+Saatva Down Alternative Comforter

-- Comforter — all-in-one.
-Fill permanently enclosed in outer fabric.
+- Comforter - all-in-one.
+Fill is permanently enclosed in outer fabric.
 Used directly on the bed.
 No separate cover required.
 Washed whole.

 - Quilt - thin layered textile.
 Three layers (top fabric, batting, backing) stitched together in a decorative pattern.
 Thin and light.
 Often decorative as well as functional.